DrewNaylor/Retiled/README.md

 Windows Phone and all other related copyrights and trademarks are property of Microsoft Corporation.
 All rights reserved.<br>
 Retiled is not associated with Microsoft in any way, and Microsoft does not endorse Retiled.<br>
 Any other copyrights and trademarks belong to their respective people and companies/organizations.<br>
-Components of the Retiled project include [AvaloniaUI](https://avaloniaui.net/), [.NET 5](https://docs.microsoft.com/en-us/dotnet/core/dotnet-five).
+Components of the Retiled project include [AvaloniaUI](https://avaloniaui.net/), [.NET 5](https://docs.microsoft.com/en-us/dotnet/core/dotnet-five), Python, QML, PySide6.
 Anything else that's used in the future will be added to this list.

 ## Building and running

+These instructions are outdated as I'm working on a Python/QML/PySide6 rewrite, with perhaps some .NET if I can get Python.NET to work on ARM (hopefully I can, because I really don't want to have to rewrite all my code in libRetiledStart to Python).

 - Building
   - To build, run `dotnet build Retiled.sln`
   - Please ensure the `dotnet-sdk` is installed first, or building won't work.
   - On Linux, you may need to specify where `dotnet` is located, in case it's somewhere like your home folder.
+  - The Python-based RetiledSearch rewrite (PyRetiledSearch; will be renamed to RetiledSearch once at feature-parity with the original) shouldn't need Python.NET, so you'll just need to install the packages listed above other than Python.NET.
 - Running
   - Windows
     - To run RetiledStart, run `dotnet "RetiledStart\RetiledStart\bin\Debug\net5.0\RetiledStart.dll"`